 If you take only one thing away from this article, it’s that any physical activity can promote a better sense of mental health – even if you might hesitate to call it exercise at all.
 Vacuuming the house, making the bed, and even stretching while seated all count as real, mood enhancing exercises.
 And we believe that Hippocrates provided the best advice to be had on walking: “If you are in a bad mood, go for a walk.
 If you are still in a bad mood, go for another walk.”

 Are you only just beginning an exercise regimen and need help regaining your full mobility, or has your current level of physical activity caused discomfort in your feet or ankles?
 Then the podiatrists of Twin Cities Foot & Ankle Clinic are standing by to help you!
-Please contact us today to schedule a consultation at one of our conveniently located clinics in Golden Valley or Woodbury, Minnesota!
+Please contact us today to schedule a consultation at our conveniently located clinic in Golden Valley, Minnesota!